catarizea/medical-equipment-tracker/README.md

 ## Environment variables

-You need to create two environment variables related files into the root folder of the project, `.env.development.local` and `.env.production.local` having the following structure:
+You need to create two environment variables related files into the root folder of the project, `.env.development.local`, `.env.production.local` and `env.test.local` having the following structure:

 ```bash
 HASURA_POSTGRES_USER=<your_user>